-Sarah Somers is Managing Attorney of the National Health Law Program’s North Carolina offices.
-She specializes in litigation and litigation support to advance access to quality health care for low income and other underserved people.
+Sarah Somers is Managing Attorney of the National Health Law Program’s North Carolina office.
+She specializes in litigation and litigation support to advance access to quality health care for low-income and other underserved people.
 Working with health and poverty law advocates across the country, she engages in litigation, research, writing, and training on the Medicaid program, the Americans with Disabilities Act, and the Affordable Care Act, among other issues.

-Sarah is a co-author of the National Health Law Program’s flagship publication, An Advocates Guide to the Medicaid Program, a fully revised and updated version of which was recently released.
-Her other publications include A North Carolina Advocate’s Guide to the Medicaid Program (2006), Health Care Reform for Native Americans: The Long-Awaited Permanent Reauthorization of the Indian Health Care Improvement Act, 44 J. Pov.
+Sarah is a co-author of the National Health Law Program’s flagship publication, An Advocates Guide to the Medicaid Program, which is currently being revised for the 2023 edition.
+Her other publications include A North Carolina Advocate’s Guide to the Medicaid Program (2006), Medicaid’s Gold Standard Coverage for Children and Youth: Past, Present, and Future¸ 30 Annals Health L. & Sci.
+153 (co-author) (2021); The Supreme Court Reinforces Barriers to Court Access: Cases from the 2019-2020 Term 13 Ne.
+U. L. Rev. 575 (co-author) (2021); and Health Care Reform for Native Americans: The Long-Awaited Permanent Reauthorization of the Indian Health Care Improvement Act, 44 J. Pov.
 Law & Policy 365 (Nov-Dec.
-2010), and The Affordable Care Act: A Giant Step Toward Insurance Coverage for All Americans, 44 J. Pov.
-L. & Policy 330 (Nov.-Dec.
-2010) (co-author).
+2010).

-Sarah’s advocacy work has secured and protected the health rights for hundreds of thousands of patients across the country.
-Among her recent cases are:
+Sarah’s advocacy work has secured and protected the health rights for hundreds of thousands of people across the country.

-- Van Meter v.
-Harvey, where she represented a group of Maine Medicaid recipients with chronic illness seeking coverage for home and community-based services so that they could leave their nursing homes;
+Van Meter v.
+Harvey, representing a group of Maine Medicaid recipients with chronic illness seeking coverage for home and community-based services so that they could leave their nursing homes.

-- Brantley v.
-Maxwell Jolly, where we helped secure a preliminary injunction protecting more than 8,000 Californians with disabilities from cuts to home and community-based services; and
+Brantley v.
+Maxwell Jolly, securing a preliminary injunction protecting more than 8,000 Californians with disabilities from cuts to home and community-based services.